PlayStation 3 technical specifications: Graphics processing unit

 Graphics processing for PlayStation 3 is managed by the RSX Reality Synthesizer, developed by Nvidia and paired with 256 MB of GDDR3 video memory.
 The RSX graphics processor can output resolutions ranging from standard-definition (480i/576i) up to high-definition (1080p).

 The GPU is clocked at 500 MHz and makes use of 256 MB GDDR3 RAM clocked at 650 MHz with an effective transmission rate of 1.3 GHz.
 The RSX has a floating-point performance of 192 GFLOPS.

 The RSX was initially fabricated on a 90 nm process.
-It received a node shrink to 65 nm in 2008, to 40 nm in 2010, and to 28 nm in 2013.
+To help resolve reliability issues and to improve efficiency, it received a node shrink to 65 nm in 2008, to 40 nm in 2010, and to 28 nm in 2013.

 Configurations

 The PS3 received several component revisions which served to reduce power consumption.
 This in turn resulted in production savings, lower heat production, lower cooling requirements and quieter operation.
 Since launch, the Cell processor shrank from 90 nm to 45 nm.
 The RSX GPU also saw reduction in size over periodic revisions of the PS3.

 Major improvements were introduced with the PS3 Slim.
 It utilizes a 45 nm Cell which results in a 34% reduction in power consumption over the previous 65 nm Cell model; the last Slim model further decreases power consumption with the move to a 40 nm RSX and later 28 nm on the CECH43xx models.